Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/tutorials/goldenpath_series/gp_module_two.md

 Server set its var to: 6.099997
 ```
 :::note
-Since the printing to the terminal does not happen on every tick, the numbers will not match up perfectly.
+Since the printing to the terminal does not happen on every tick, the numbers won't match up perfectly.
 :::

 ## Introducing Network Transform